gggonzalezg/Visual-Computing-UN/README.md

 # Visual-Computing-UN

+##Proscene workshop

-Repository used for visual computing class in Universidad nacional de Colombia Contains a shaders workshop
+Repository used for visual computing class in Universidad Nacional de Colombia

+In this workshop is developed a Tetris game and it is going to be used proscene library.